Your health and wellbeing and relationships

-You will receive a health passport before you leave care, this will include useful information including how to access your health history and details of your immunisations.
+You will receive a health history/summary before you turn 18, this may include useful details of your immunisations and health issues you have had.
 It's your right to have a record of what you have been treated for in the past.
-If you don't have your health passport, speak to your Personal Adviser (PA).
+If you don't have your health history/summary, speak to your Personal Adviser (PA).
 Once you have it, read it and keep it safe.

-If you need an interpreter/translator to attend any appointments, this support can be boked through your health provider.
-We would really recommend downloading the NHS app to access a range of services and information.
-If you have additional or special needs then speak with your PA who can help with making an appointment.
+All your health history will be recorded with your registered GP.
+However, you can access your health history using the NHS App and we would really recommend downloading the NHS app to access a range of services and information.
+If you have additional needs or disabilities, then speak with your PA who can help with making an appointment.

 We have put together some information on support services for you if you are struggling with any aspect of your health and wellbeing and you may also find these services helpful if you don't feel able to talk to your personal adviser.